Install Enhanced Imply Private on Google Kubernetes Engine (beta)

 Is the above information correct [yes]:

-, from there, you will be permitted to modify the deployment.
+, you have the option of modifying the deployment.
 Follow the steps as described earlier in this document.

 To delete an existing Imply deployment, run the setup script as described in Creating an Imply Deployment.
-Give the selection for the deployment that you'd like to update, and when asked if you'd like to update, enter no
+Select the deployment that you'd like to update, and then choose uninstall.

 Follow the prompts from here.